 The National Council on Alcoholism and Drug Dependence (NCADD) estimates that 17.6 million Americans suffer from some degree of alcohol abuse.
 That’s about 1 in every 12 U.S adults.
 A scary statistic, no matter how you look at it.

 What’s perhaps even scarier, though, are the health risks that can potentially arise for those wishing to curb their addiction; the Centers for Disease Control (CDC) attributes over 88,000 deaths each year to complications stemming from alcohol withdrawal.
 It suggests that several hundred thousand more are left dealing with serious side effects such as seizures, hallucinations, anxiety, and severe nausea, just to name a few.

 Alcoholism, at its worst, can feel a near-impossible addiction to try to overcome.

 In light of new research, however, many are wondering if there may be some relief in the form of CBD oil for alcoholism.
 For years it was thought that whole-plant cannabis (i.e. smoking marijuana) held therapeutic measures in regard to helping curb addictions.
 But recent studies have shown that one cannabinoid in particular – cannabidiol – plays a crucial role when it comes to mollifying the neurological and physiological components of alcohol addiction and reliance.

 In this article, we’ll touch on what exactly alcoholism is, what its symptoms of withdrawal are, and what CBD oil does to help minimize the appearance of symptoms.

 What Is Alcoholism?

 Alcoholism, alcohol abuse, and alcohol withdrawal are all mutually exclusive terms with significant differences in both meaning and implication.

-The term alcohol abuse refers to a pattern of drinking in which the individual’s personal lifestyle is negatively affected by consumption, whether that be in the form of relationships, family life, or professional work habits.
+The term alcohol abuse refers to a pattern of drinking in which the individual’s personal lifestyle is negatively affected by consumption.
+This could be in the form of relationships, family life, or professional work habits.
 It could imply one heavy night out drinking in which case a person has to call off work the next day, or it could refer to much more serious cases in which the patterns of abuse are manifested on a near-daily basis.